What are some capacity building examples?

 We are a faith-based organization.
 Are we eligible?

 Yes.
 While grants are not made to fund houses of worship or organizations whose primary mission is strictly religious, we will fund faith-based nonprofits.
+Click here for more detailed information regarding eligibility criteria.

 We are an affiliate of a national organization.
 Are we eligible since there are many branches across the country?

 Yes, as long as there are not multiple sites or branches locally.
 Additionally, the project must be one specifically and exclusively for the local affiliate.
 Applicants should discuss with staff before applying.
+Click here for more detailed information regarding eligibility criteria.

 Do you fund capital purchases such as vans or computers?